carreuky/Quick-Movers/README.md

 About/Description
 Quick Movers is a website for a company moving and storage, specializing in all aspects of residential and commercial moves.

-web-Demo
-Here is a working demonstration of this Web page: carreuky.github.io/quick-movers/
+Here is a working demonstration of this [Web page](carreuky.github.io/quick-movers) Installation

-The Site:
-Installation
 Click on the provided link that will direct you to the website